Lashmanbala/aws_redshift/README.md

 - Categories and departments are the smallest possible entities, so I decided to create redshift managed tables and loaded the data into the tables using COPY commands.
 - Orders and order_items are big entities, so data stays in s3 and glue meta data is used to procces in spectrum layer of redshift.
 - Products and customers are from rds Mysql db.
 Used Federated queries to process them in redshift.

+- I have designed this as an end to end solution:
+  - creating redshift cluster, creating tables and external schemas for spectrum and federated queries
+  - creating glue database and tables with data in s3
+  - creating Mysql db in rds and creating tables and inserting data into the tables
+  - and finally validated the schemas by running a join query